Vylax/BrightMatter/README.md

 # BrightMatter

-This is a clone of the game LightMatter I worked on.
+This is a clone project of the game LightMatter I worked on.